ErikBoesen/coconet/README.md

 ## Why I wrote this
 I used this code at the Virginia Residential Governor's School for Math, Science, and Technology to take over 36 Raspberry Pi microcomputers and Kali Linux desktops in the hacking class in which I partook.
 Such behavior was encouraged, and I did not violate any rules.

-I also used this code to prank a few of my classmates in my Hon.
-Chemistry 10 class.

 Please note that I strictly use this code for pranks and for educational purposes.
-I do not run a DDoSsing botnet or other such illegal operation and do not condone the use of this code to run such an operation.
+I do not run a DDoSsing botnet or other such illegal operation and do not condone the use of this code for any malicious purpose.

 ## Compatible Operating Systems
 * macOS/OS X - on 10.11 (El Capitan), exploit will be used to gain a root shell and payload will be automatically delivered.
 For other versions, root must be obtained manually.